 The RISS is funded through the Research Support Program (RSP) which is a Commonwealth Research Block Grant.
 The RSP provides funds to eligible higher education institutions to support the systematic cost of research not supported directly through competitive and other grants.

 - Provide strategic investment to improve research productivity and outcomes

 - support the delivery of world class research

 - enhance the University’s capacity to engage with industry and build collaboration.

 The RSP grant amount is determined on the basis of each institution's relative success in attracting research income.

-Awards made under the 2018 RISS will run until 31 December 2018.
-All funds must be fully expended by the end of 2018 and no requests for carry forward will be normally considered.
+Awards made under the 2021 RISS will run until 31 December 2021.
+All funds must be fully expended by the end of 2021 and no requests for carry forward will be considered except under exceptional circumstances.

 Charles Sturt University administers the RSP scheme allocation according to the conditions for RSP provided by the Department of Education and Training.